Cobre Valley Center for the Arts

 • The old Courthouse was designed by William R. Norton, also the architect of the Phoenix Carnegie Library.
 An interesting aside: the architect’s previous residence was recently restored and converted to a B&B in Phoenix.

-• It cost $33,950 ($1,008,820.30) in 2019 to construct between 1906-1907.
+• It cost $33,950 ($1,008,820.30 in 2019 dollars) to construct between 1906-1907.

 • Unusual porthole and keyhole windows, balconies and copper-clad bannisters.